hifiberry/hifiberry-os/doc/building.md

 this and therefore doesn't rebuild the package.
 To deal with this you can add a parameter to compile.sh to rebuild specific packages, e.g.

-`./compile.sh spotify` will rebuild the spotify package `./compile.sh hifiberry` will rebuild all packages with names starting with hifiberry
+`./compile 3 spotify` will rebuild the spotify package `./compile 4 hifiberry` will rebuild all packages with names starting with hifiberry

-## create-image.sh
+## create-image

 Creates the image and update files for a specific Raspberry Pi hardware.
 Parameter is the Pi version, e.g. 0w, 3 or 4.

-## update-pi.sh
+## update-pi

 Creates an image from the latest compile run and pushes it to the Raspberry Pi given as a command line parameter.
 To make sure this works, the version of Raspberry Pi must match the version that you compiles the image for.
 Also the updater expects that the Pi still uses the default password.
 YOu also need to have the sshpass tool installed.

-## build-all.sh
+## build-all

 Starts a release build that will build images for all supported Raspberry Pi platforms.
 This will definitely take several hours, it should only be used when packaging a new release.